kbinwal7/India-Industrial-Energy-2047/README.md

 - Fossil fuels remain structurally important for process heat and grid reliability in transitional decades.

 - The transition represents a systems optimization challenge, not just a technology substitution problem.

+# Data Sources

+All datasets used in this study are sourced from publicly available government databases, primarily the NITI Aayog Energy Dashboard, along with supporting national energy statistics.
+The data was cleaned, normalized, and structured for modelling and scenario analysis purposes.